 I hope that everyone is enjoying the onset of winter over there.
 The weather in Sydney is fantastic and warm.
 Here is the reflection on my time at Mepkin Abbey we spoke of my writing.

 I arrived at Mepkin abbey in the beginning of September.
 The weather was warm and clear and the days were starting to get shorter, giving every prayer at compline a unique character as the sun set over river and cast its last burning rays through the high church windows while the monks sang to God, asking for his protection through the night.

 Read more about John Asher’s beautiful experience as a monastic guest at Mepkin Abbey

-Whilden Nettles, a 27 year old man from Pawley’s Island, SC, came as a monastic guest from February 3 to March 5, 2011. he had just finished his job as a probation officer.
+Whilden Nettles, a 27 year old man from Pawley’s Island, SC, came as a monastic guest.
+He had just finished his job as a probation officer.
 He expressed the following about how he hoped to use this experience at Mepkin Abbey.
 “I would like to use my time at Mepkin Abbey to not think about the past or the future, but, instead to commune with God, and focus myself for the journey ahead.
 I want to experience a life where instead of living for my own gratification, I can fully focus on serving God and others, and hope to take that with me when I leave.”

 Read about Whilden’s experience as a monastic guest at Mepkin Abbey

 For further information or to make reservations, contact the Monastic Guest Master, Father Guerric, using the email contact form, or by phone or mail: (843) 761 – 8509 1098 Mepkin Abbey Rd Moncks Corner, SC 29461